 Section I. Executive Board

-The general affairs of the COPH SA shall be managed and supervised by an Executive Board and composed of the officers of the COPH SA under the advisement of the Associate Dean for Student Affairs (DSA).
+The general affairs of the COPH SA shall be managed and supervised by an Executive Board and composed of the officers of the COPH SA under the advisement of the Director of Student Affairs (DSA).

-No one individual shall concurrently hold more than one office in the COPH SA.
+No one individual shall concurrently hold more than one of the minimum five executive board positions of the COPH SA.

 Section II.
 Officers

-2.
+2. One UNMC Student Senate Representative position will be appointed by the DSA in conference with the COPH SA.

 Section VI.
 UNMC Student Senate Representatives

 2. The SSR shall serve on required committees within student senate.

-4.
+4. The Student Senate Representative (s) shall attend and be a voting member (s) of all Executive Board meetings.

 Article V. Organization